 The close proximity of the acini and the islets of Langerhans mirrors their functional interplay.
-The anatomic structure of the pancreatic parenchyme allows for a paracrine effect of the islet hormones on adjacent acinar cells, termed the 'islet-acinar' axis (2, 85).
-Notably, the islets are highly vascularized-receiving 15% of pancreatic arterial blood flow despite composing only 2% of the pancreatic mass (31).
-Via the islet-acinar portal system, blood bathing the pancreatic islets flows into a capillary bed within the pancreatic acini, thus exposing the acinar pancreas to the islet hormones (48).
-Insulin binds to an insulin receptor on acinar tissue and potentiates amylase secretion (86).
-In contrast, somatastatin inhibits pancreatic exocrine secretion (47); endogenous PP is also largely noted to inhibit pancreatic exocrine secretion (69, 84).
+The anatomic structure of the pancreatic parenchyme allows for a paracrine effect of the islet hormones on adjacent acinar cells, termed the 'islet-acinar' axis (2, 108).
+Notably, the islets are highly vascularized-receiving 15% of pancreatic arterial blood flow despite composing only 2% of the pancreatic mass (41).
+Via the islet-acinar portal system, blood bathing the pancreatic islets flows into a capillary bed within the pancreatic acini, thus exposing the acinar pancreas to the islet hormones (66).
+Insulin binds to an insulin receptor on acinar tissue and potentiates amylase secretion (109).
+In contrast, somatostatin inhibits pancreatic exocrine secretion (64); endogenous PP is also largely noted to inhibit pancreatic exocrine secretion (90, 107).
 Studies have been inconsistent with regards to the effect of glucagon, some suggesting a stimulatory effect while many suggesting an inhibitor effect of glucagon on secretion of zymogen granules (2).

-2. Insulin Structure
+II.
+Insulin Structure

-The hormone insulin was first isolated in the 1920's by Dr. Frederick Banting and his medical student Charles Best, garnering Banting (jointly with John James Rickard Macleod) the Nobel Prize in Medicine in 1923.
+The hormone insulin was first isolated in the 1920's by Dr. Frederick Banting and a medical student Charles Best, garnering Banting (jointly with John James Rickard Macleod) the Nobel Prize in Medicine in 1923.
 This was a critical step forward in diabetes care, as porcine insulin therapy was then made available for human use to treat type 1 diabetes, an otherwise fatal disease.
-In the 1950's Frederick Sanger determined its primary amino acid structure, consisting of an A and a B chain connected by disulfide bonds (30, 65).
+In the 1950's Frederick Sanger determined its primary amino acid structure, consisting of an A and a B chain connected by disulfide bonds (40, 84).
 Ten years following this discovery, these chains were found to be from the same polypeptide precursor, preproinsulin.
 In the 1960's Dorothy Hodgkin defined its tertiary structure.
 During translation of preproinsulin from its mRNA, the N-terminal signal peptide is cleaved to yield proinsulin.
-The proinsulin molecule is a single chain polypeptide containing both the B-chain (30 amino acids long) and the A-chain (21 amino acids long).
-In proinsulin, two chains are connected by C-peptide, which is cleaved to release C-peptide and the remaining insulin molecule, which contains the Aand B-chains connected via two disulfide bonds (30).
-Although insulin and C-peptide are coreleased from β cell secretory vesicles into circulation (62), only insulin is biologically active in regulating blood glucose.
-C-peptide, however, can serve as a useful clinical and research measure of endogenous insulin production, in receiving exogenous insulin injections.
+The proinsulin molecule is a single chain polypeptide containing both the A-chain (21 amino acids long) and the B-chain (30 amino acids long).
+In proinsulin, two chains are connected by C-peptide, which is cleaved to release C-peptide and the remaining insulin molecule, which contains the Aand B-chains connected via two disulfide bonds (40).
+Although insulin and C-peptide are coreleased from β cell secretory vesicles into circulation (81), only insulin is biologically active in regulating blood glucose.
+C-peptide, however, can serve as a useful clinical and research measure of endogenous insulin production, in patients receiving exogenous insulin injections.

-3. Insulin Gene Transcription
+III.
+Insulin Gene Transcription

-The insulin gene on chromosome 11 is primarily expressed in pancreatic beta cells, but is expressed in low levels in the brain, thymus, and in the yolk sak during fetal development (22, 39, 71).
-It has three exons and two introns, and its transcription reveals the 446 base pair preproinsulin mRNA (Figure 1).
+The insulin gene on chromosome 11 is primarily expressed in pancreatic β cells, but is expressed in low levels in the brain, thymus, and in the yolk sak during fetal development (28, 52, 72).
+It has three exons and two introns, and its transcription results in the 446 base pair preproinsulin mRNA (Figure 1).

 Transcription of the insulin gene to preproinsulin mRNA is sophisticated and reflects the tight regulation by transcription factors and recruited coactivators.
 Pdx-1, NeuroD1 and MafA are important transcription factors in β cell function, respond to elevated glucose levels.
-Individual β cells respond to ambient glucose with differential insulin secretion, and these changes are apparent at the level of gene transcription (12).
+Individual β cells respond to ambient glucose with differential insulin secretion, and these changes are apparent at the level of gene transcription (16).
 At the level of the islet, rapid increase in blood glucose results in rapid elevation in preproinsulin mRNA in the endocrine pancreas.
 A rapid decrease in blood glucose results in a slow decline in preproinsulin mRNA.